avocado-framework-tests/avocado-misc-tests/io/net/scp_ssh.py.data/README.txt

 Requirements:
 -----------------------
 1. Generate sshkey for your test partner to run the test uninterrupted.(have a connection less ssh between the peers)
-2. install nteifaces using pip
+2. install netifaces using pip
 command: pip install netifaces